-So, what are climbing ropes made of?
 Modern climbing ropes are made of nylon, which is a synthetic polyamide.
 Since the 1960s, the ‘kernmantle’ construction method has been used for essentially all climbing ropes, where nylon fibers are braided and twisted together tightly to create a strong core, which is then covered in a woven nylon sheath for protection.

 In this article, we’ll have a look at how climbing ropes were made before the invention of the nylon kernmantle rope, and we’ll cover how the kernmantle technique works in more detail.

 Climbing ropes used to be made of hemp, flax, and other natural materials.
 These ropes were much heavier, less strong, and less durable than modern ropes.
 Additionally, they were static, which means there is no stretch in the rope.
 Modern nylon ropes are dynamic, which means they stretch a little bit – which makes falling while climbing less painful and less dangerous.